 Considering that studies within CEPT show that future AMS(R)S systems would be more spectrum efficient than the current ones and their long term spectrum requirements would not be higher than 3.3 MHz in the forward link and 1.3 MHz in the return link in 2025 over Europe as well as on a global scale, CEPT concludes that these requirements can be met within the 2x10 MHz bands identified by footnote No. 5.357A, in order to take advantage of the existing usage of these frequency bands for AMS(R)S and without placing undue constraints on the existing systems operating in accordance with the Radio Regulations.

+CEPT is therefore of the view that no change is required to neither Article 9 nor any element of Article 5, except for the reference in No. 5.357A to the revised version of Resolution 222

 To complete studies to determine the feasibility and practicality of technical or regulatory means, other than the coordination process referred to in resolves 1 or the means considered in Report ITU-R M.2073, in order to ensure adequate access to spectrum to accommodate the AMS(R)S requirements as referenced in resolves 3 above, while taking into account the latest technical advances in order to maximize spectral efficiency:

-[TBD]
+CEPT acknowledges that the way to apply the priority defined by 5.357A in the coordination mechanisms needs additional procedures.

+Resolution 222 is proposed to be amended to add these additional procedures in line with the following principles:

+[Copy of the final version of the principles adopted by PTD]

 If necessary, studies about existing MSS allocations or possible new allocations only for satisfying the requirements of the aeronautical mobile satellite (R) service that could not be accommodated in frequency bands referred to in No 5.357A, taking into account the need to avoid undue constraints on existing systems and other services: